PavanRangani/docs/docs/prd/tasks/browse-my-tasks.md

 - Records are shown in buckets of `Ready`, `In Progress`, `On Hold` & `Blocked`.
 - Sorting order in each bucket: All other tasks except done task, tasks are ascending order of the due date.

-**Done bucket** is common for the all above groups.
-It shows all tasks marked as Done in the last 15 days.
-It is always shown at last.
-Done tasks are sorted in descending order of the done date(Means latest task marked as done at top).

 **Columns of the My tasks page:**

 - Entity - If an entity has display name then shows it otherwise shows legal name.
 - Section
 - Task
   - Name of the task
+  - If task name is too long, it appears in the next line.
+(Never show ellipsis)
-  - Show meeting/notes name in the secondary information for the meeting/notes task For e.g. `Originated from {Meeting} or {Notes}: “{meeting name or Note name}"`
+  - Show meeting/notes name in the secondary information for the meeting/notes task For e.g. `Originated from: “{meeting name or Note name}"`
   - If a task has `Task Source`, it shows in the secondary information.
 For e.g `Originated from {Task Source}: {Date}`
 - Due Date
   - If the date is already passed then it shows in the red colour.
 - Status
   - `In Progress` status is shown in the green colour.
   - `Blocked` status is shown in the red colour.
-  - For `Done` task, shows the name of the user who has marked that task as Done along with its completion date.
+  - `On Hold` status is shown in the golden colour.
 - Responsible
   - Shows short name of the user `{First name + First character of Last name}` (For e.g. `Keith V.`) to save the horizontal space on page
   - In case of Multiple users, shows in the separate line